 Class logical_directory

 This class represents a container for logical files in a logical file name space.
-It allows traversal of the catalog's name space, and the manipulation and creation in saga::url name, out logical_directory obj:

-(open) of logical files in that name space.
+It allows traversal of the catalog's name space, and the manipulation and creation (open) of logical files in that name space.

 '''

 Constructor / Destructor:

 '''